rinalds98/destination-unknown/README.md

     - The answer buttons work as designed giving the user feedback if they got the correct or incorrect answer.
     - In the game over screen, the retry button works as intended resetting back to the first quiz question.
 - **javascript**
-    - When the user gets to the final quiz question, after answering it automatically brings the user to the game over screen.
+    - When the user gets to the final quiz question, after answering, it automatically brings the user to the game over screen.
     - The score is being tracked accurately.

 Deployment